johnpaulada/overengineeringchallenge/README.md

 ## The Challenge

-The challenge is to create a todo app and overengineer it to its limits.
+The challenge is to create a TODO List App and overengineer it to its limits.

 - Make it with the most overkill tech you know.
 - Use the most exotic techniques that you can wield.